Responsible JavaScript: Part I

 That means reassessing our reliance on JavaScript and how the use of it—particularly to the exclusion of HTML and CSS—can tempt us to adopt unsustainable patterns which harm performance and accessibility.

-Don’t let frameworks force you into unsustainable patterns
+Don’t let frameworks force you into unsustainable patterns#section2

 I’ve been witness to some strange discoveries in codebases when working with teams that depend on frameworks to help them be highly productive.
 One characteristic common among many of them is that poor accessibility and performance patterns often result.
 Take the React component below, for example: